A website’s content is the most important & powerful medium to communicate with the targeted audience. Therefore, it must be used effectively.

-Use a darker background and dark font color and you will be surely on the way to damage the viewership of your webpage.
+Use a darker background and dark font color and you will be surely on the way to damaging the viewership of your webpage.

 #5 Use standard fonts

-While using different or so called out-of-the-box font styles may seem like a cool idea but believe me, its going to hurt you.
+While using different or so-called out-of-the-box font styles may seem like a cool idea, believe me, it’s going to hurt you.

 When a web designer tries to use out-of-the-box fonts in order to make the website design outstanding, the readers pay more attention to the style of the fonts rather than their contents.

-Using a standard font will help them to focus more on contents rather than wondering about an alien font style.
+Using a standard font will help them to focus more on content rather than wondering about an alien font style.

 #6 Use fonts with distinguishable letters

-There are many fonts that render similar look for different alphabets.
+There are many fonts that render a similar look for different alphabets.
 Such is “I” AND “l”.
-Please note that I have used “I“ and ‘L’ but they looks same.
+Please note that I have used “I“ and ‘L’ but they look the same.
 Isn’t it?

-These type of fonts create a tiny obstacle in the reading speed of the users and thereby distracting them to read in their own pace.
+These types of fonts create a tiny obstacle in the reading speed of the users thereby distracting them to read at their own pace.